 © 2016 American Iron and Steel Institute, All rights reserved.

 American Iron and Steel Institute, "Characterization of CFS Framed Diaphragm Behavior" (2016).
-AISI-Specifications for the Design of Cold-Formed Steel Structural Members.
+AISI -- Specifications, Standards and Research Reports.
 154.